Expo 2016

 Expo 2016 was an international horticultural exposition held in Antalya, Turkey.
 Under the aegis of the Bureau International des Expositions (BIE) Expo 2016 Antalya was the first International Horticultural Exhibition to be held in Turkey.
+(Note: Not to be confused with the Non-BIE-recognized Horticultural Expo held in Tangshan, China.)

 As Turkey’s first International Horticultural Expo, Expo 2016 Antalya was held from April 22 to October 30, 2016.
 Starting with the philosophy of “Cultivating a Green Life for Future Generations”, EXPO 2016 Antalya has adopted the theme of “Flowers and Children” along with the motto “A Green Life for Future Generations” (Gelecek Nesiller için Yeşil Bir Dünya).
 History, Bio-Diversity, Sustainability and Green Cities made up the four subthemes of EXPO 2016 Antalya.

 Expo 2016 Antalya, which hosted national and international congresses, panels, meetings and seminars, also provided cultural and artistic activities for its guests.
 8 million locals and foreign visitors visited EXPO 2016 Antalya over its 6-month duration.
 EXPO 2016 Antalya was held on a 112-hectare exhibit site in Aksu.
 EXPO 2016 Antalya aimed at being the start of a new way of thinking, the intoxicating scent of flowers and the laughter of children throughout the city bringing with it hopes for a greener world.

 American singer-songwriter Demi Lovato performed at the exposition on October 1, 2016 as part of her Future Now Tour.